Choose a Great Orthopaedic Surgeon

 Read patient testimonials and reviews

 It is important to know what other patients have said about a surgeon.
 Reviews reflect a surgeon’s skill and give you a glimpse into what they are like on a personal level.
 It’s important that your surgeon is a good communicator that does not pressure patients or make them feel uncomfortable.
 Ultimately, you will have a better experience if you feel at ease when speaking or communicating with the surgeon because it will be much easier for you to express your thoughts, feelings and needs with them.

-Take note if the reviews are mostly positive or mostly negative or if specific things are mentioned in multiple reviews.
+Take note if the reviews are mostly positive or negative or if specific things are mentioned in multiple reviews.
 You shouldn’t judge them by the reviews alone.
-However, keep in mind reviews are more valuable when providing you with an overall idea about the surgeon and their personality.
+However, keep in mind reviews are more valuable when providing an overall idea about the surgeon and their personality.

 Check if they’re a member of the right medical boards